 If you haven’t heard the term before, a home command and control center is a specific convenient space that you establish and organize to help you (and your family) keep track of things like schedules and incoming and outgoing paperwork, etc.

 But, if you’re constantly frustrated with forgetting, losing or looking for stuff you need, creating a command and control center might do you a world of good and improve your organization skills.

-So here are some tips for putting together a command and control center that works for you…
+So here are some tips and ideas for putting together a command and control center that works for you…

 How to Create a Command and Control Center